-The Foundation awarded more than $47,000 to grant recipients in 2012.
+The Foundation awarded 11 grants in 2013.
 All grant applications submitted to the Foundation for its consideration described, in detail, how they would contribute toward developing and implementing the mission and vision of the Foundation, as well as its goals.
 Grant applications are typically due in July each year.
 For future applications, please note that each application must contain the following: budget, project objectives, project relationship to Foundation mission, vision and goals; project work plan; measurable project milestones; project team members; and project partnerships.

 The deadline for Requests for Proposals is July 1, 2014.
 For more information, contact the Animals for Life Foundation office at 614-246-8261 or e-mail email@example.com.

 Interested parties have until July 1, 2014, to complete and submit their RFP application to the Foundation.